msp1974/homeassistant-jlrincontrol/README.md

 ### Branch Versions

-As of v1.0.0, the dev branch is now where the very latest version is held.
+The dev branch is where the very latest version is held.
 Please note that there maybe issues with new functions or fixes that have not been fully tested.
 It will also be updated regularly as new fixes/functions are developed, so please check you have the latest update before raising an issue.
 The master branch is the current release.

 ## Community Recipes